 The LBC Exposure Time Calculator performs Signal-to-Noise Ratio, Total Magnitude and Exposure Time calculations to help users plan LBC observing programs at LBT.
-It is built both on the LAMP software bundle for the server-side infrastructure and calculations and on HTML/CSS/Javascript for the client-side user interface.
+It is built on the LAMP software bundle for the server-side infrastructure and calculations and on HTML/CSS/Javascript for the client-side user interface.
 The interface is developed to drive the user to handle the fields in the ETC panels in sequence.
-The use of each panel is explained in this help page, yet placing the mouse cursor on each ETC panel a tip popup with a short description is displayed.
+The use of each panel is explained on this help page, yet by placing the mouse cursor on each ETC panel, a tip popup with a short description is displayed.

 1. Select Instrument panel.
 User chooses the instrument from the dropdown menu: LBC-BLUE or LBC-RED.
-Depending on the choice made, the filter dropdown menu in the second panel (Input Parameters) is dinamically filled when the instrument option is clicked.
+Depending on the choice, the filter dropdown menu in the second panel (Input Parameters) is dinamically filled when the instrument option is clicked.

 2. Input Parameters panel.
-Input simulation parameters can be set here: filter, airmass, seeing, Moon phase, photometry aperture and the type of source.
+Input simulation parameters can be set here: filter, airmass, seeing, Moon phase, photometry aperture, and the source type.
 Each panel parameter is required.
-Input fields have tips that warn the user to insert values within specific ranges.
-Airmass range is 1.0 to 3.0, seeing range is 0.1" to 2" and photometric aperture range is 0.5" to 20".
-Any modifications of the filter or the airmass determines the elaboration of a new filter transmission efficiency plot which is displayed in the third panel (Filter Preview).
-The Moon phase is necessary to use the proper sky magnitude during the calculation and possible values are: 0,3,7,10,14 days from/to New Moon.
-Depending on the type of simulation (Star, Spiral galaxy, Elliptical Galaxy) specific aperture magnitude corrections are applied giving slightly different results.
+Input fields have tips that warn users to insert values within specific ranges.
+For example, airmass range is 1.0 to 3.0, the seeing range is 0.1" to 2" and photometric aperture range is 0.5" to 20".
+Any modifications of the filter or the airmass determine the elaboration of a new filter transmission efficiency plot which is displayed in the third panel (Filter Preview).
+The Moon phase is necessary to use the proper sky magnitude during the calculation, and possible values are: 0,3,7,10,14 days from/to New Moon.
+Depending on the type of simulation (Star, Spiral galaxy, Elliptical Galaxy) specific aperture magnitude corrections are applied, giving slightly different results.

 4. Calculator panel.

-At first only the Type of Calculation dropdown menu is enabled and the user chooses one of the three calculation modalities: Total Magnitude at given Exposure Time and SN Ratio,
+At first, only the Type of Calculation dropdown menu is enabled, and the user chooses one of the three calculation modalities: Total Magnitude at the given Exposure Time and SN Ratio,

-SN Ratio at given Exposure Time and Total Magnitude or Exposure Time at given Total Magnitude and SN Ratio.
-Making one of these choices, the user needs to set two parameters to find the third one.
-Also the Number of Exposures field is enabled as it is the other parameter required for all of these three calculation modalities.
-Other parameters fields (Single Exposure Time, Single Exposure Sky Background, Saturation Magnitude) are kept disabled because they are obtained by the calculation.
-Calculation is handled clicking the Get Results button and calculated parameters are shown in green font.
+SN Ratio at the given Exposure Time and Total Magnitude or Exposure Time at given Total Magnitude and SN Ratio.
+To make one of these choices, the user must set two parameters to find the third one.
+Also, the Number of Exposures field is enabled as it is the other parameter required for all of these three calculation modalities.
+Other parameters fields (Single Exposure Time, Single Exposure Sky Background, Saturation Magnitude) are disabled because the calculation obtains them.
+The calculation is handled by clicking the Get Results button and calculated parameters are shown in green font.
 In case of errors, affected parameters are shown in red.
 A reset button to unlearn temporary field modifications is also provided.
-In more details the calculation of Total Magnitude at given SN Ratio and Exposure Time is done as follows:
+In more detail, the calculation of Total Magnitude at given SN Ratio and Exposure Time is done as follows:

 Magnitude at given SNR and Exp.
 Time.
 The general formula used to obtain the total magnitude of the simulation \(M_{TOT} \) at given Signal to Noise Ratio \(snr\) and Total Exposure Time \(T\) is: